StuckNomad/PICO_VGA/README.md

 **Welcome to PICO VGA!**
 ***
-This is a bare-bones VGA library for RP2040 MCU.
+This is a bare-bones VGA driver for RP2040 MCU.

 **Details**
   1. Resolution 640x480.